 - Contact your insurance agent.
 If your policy covers your situation, an adjuster will be assigned to visit your home.
 To prepare:

 a.
 Take photos of or videotape your belongings and your home.

 Category Two: Winds 96 - 110 mph

 Category Four: Winds 131 - 155 mph

 What to do BEFORE a hurricane:

-- Know the terms used by weather forecasters:
+- i.
+Know the terms used by weather forecasters:

 Hurricane Watch - A hurricane is possible within 48 hours.
 Stay tuned for additional advisories.

 Hurricane Warning - A hurricane is expected within 36 hours.
 If advised to evacuate, do so immediately.